Jarrett Hurd

-Jarrett Hurd (born August 31, 1990) is an American professional boxer.
-He is a former unified light middleweight world champion, having held the WBA (Super), IBF and IBO titles between 2017 and 2019.
-As of September 2019, Hurd is ranked as the world's second best active light middleweight by The Ring magazine, fourth best by the Transnational Boxing Rankings Board, and sixth by BoxRec.
+Jarrett Hurd (born August 31, 1990) is a former American professional boxer.
+He was the unified light middleweight world champion, having held the WBA (Super), IBF and IBO titles between 2017 and 2019.
+In September 2019, Hurd was ranked as the world's second best active light middleweight by The Ring magazine, fourth best by the Transnational Boxing Rankings Board, and sixth by BoxRec.

 Amateur career

-Hurd was raised in the suburbs of Accokeek, Maryland and graduated from Gwynn Park High School.
+Hurd was raised in the suburbs of Accokeek, Maryland, and graduated from Gwynn Park High School.
 He wasn't a stand-out amateur, only compiling a 32–8 record in 40 amateur fights.

 Professional career

 Early career

 Despite Hurd's lack of accolades as an amateur, Ross Molovinsky, head of Washington metropolitan area promotional outfit Keystone Boxing, tapped him as a potential prospect.
 Hurd made his pro debut in September 2012.
 After winning his first 16 fights, Hurd made his TV debut on ShoBox: The New Generation against fellow unbeaten prospect Frank Galarza.
 Hurd started off slow, however after round 2, outclassed Galarza, who was unable to cope with Hurd's jab and movement.
 After six lopsided rounds, the referee stopped the fight, giving Hurd a TKO win.
 Showtime analyst Steve Farhood praised Hurd's performance.

 On May 19, 2016, it was announced that Hurd would appear on the Keith Thurman vs. Shawn Porter undercard at the Barclays Center in Brooklyn New York on June 25 against former Olympian Óscar Molina in a 10-round bout.
 The fight was initially on the non-televised undercard, until three days before the fight, it was bumped up to open the broadcast on CBS.
 The reason Hurd's fight was bumped up was due to the Jesús Cuellar vs. Abner Mares was cancelled after Mares suffered an eye injury.
 Hurd defeated Molina with a round 10 TKO.
 Hurd dropped Molina in the first round with an uppercut.
 The last round stoppage was considered premature by some media members.
 Before round 10, the three judges' had their scorecards reading 87–83, 88–82, 90–80 in favor of Hurd.

 Hurd was scheduled to fight Jorge Cota in November 2016, but Cota dropped out after undergoing an emergency appendectomy and was replaced by Jo Jo Dan (35-3, 18 KOs).
 The bout took place on November 12 at Temple University's Liacouras Center in Philadelphia.
 Hurd won the fight with a round 6 TKO, overwhelming Dan with crisp combinations.
 After the fight, Dan said "The weight was a big difference, I took the fight on short notice, but I'm a natural 147-pounder and I don't struggle to make that."